10 Foods that May Help Lower Cholesterol

 When you replace saturated fats like those found in animal products—beef, bacon, butter—with mono- or polyunsaturated fats from plant sources like avocados, the impact on cholesterol is dramatic, says Dr. Vojdani.
 Levels of LDL, the kind of cholesterol that contributes to plaque buildup that can cause arterial blockages, decrease.
 At the same time, HDL or healthy cholesterol, which plays a role in clearing LDL cholesterol from the body, increases, says Dr. Vojdani.

-No more tears—this culinary staple has been shown to lower LDL cholesterol levels, and it’s likely due to a flavonoid known as quercetin, which acts as an antioxidant that helps prevent cholesterol from clogging arteries.
+No more tears—this culinary staple has been shown to lower LDL cholesterol levels in mice, and it’s likely due to a flavonoid known as quercetin, which acts as an antioxidant that helps prevent cholesterol from clogging arteries.
 Onion’s culinary cousins, including garlic and leeks, have a similar effect.
 “Mediterranean lore is full of tales about leeks, most of which have recently been proved to be true,” says Riolo.
-They can reduce bad cholesterol, increase good cholesterol, and maintain healthy blood pressure levels.”
+“They can reduce bad cholesterol, increase good cholesterol, and maintain healthy blood pressure levels.”

 Oats, bran, and other whole grains are great sources of soluble fiber, a nutrient that can bind to dietary cholesterol and prevent it from being absorbed by the body, says Dr. Vojdani.
 “For many people, that may be enough to achieve meaningful results,” he says.
-Learn exactly how much fiber you need to eat to prevent heart disease.
+(Learn exactly how much fiber you need to eat to prevent heart disease.)

 Most Americans don’t eat enough legumes—beans, peas, chickpeas, and lentils—even though they’re foods that lower cholesterol.
 Here’s a good reason to up your intake: A study published in the Canadian Medical Association Journal found that having just a single serving a day for six weeks lowered LDL cholesterol by 5 percent.
 Beans and other legumes have a good deal of fiber and antioxidants, both of which beneficially affect cholesterol.

-Almonds are foods that help lower cholesterol, as a good source of both healthy fats and fiber, two nutrients that help keep cholesterol levels in check.
-Penn State researchers found that patients who ate almonds every day for six weeks had higher levels of healthy HDL cholesterol compared to a group that didn’t get a daily dose.
+Of the many health benefits of almonds, these nuts can help lower cholesterol and serve as a good source of both healthy fats and fiber, two nutrients that help keep cholesterol levels in check.
+In a 2017 study published in Nutrition Research and Practice, researchers found that consuming 56 grams of almonds as a snack had a positive effect on total cholesterol levels.
 Here’s a list of the best nuts you can eat.